Reaping A Biotech Blunder;

 about Starlink.
 Asked whether Garst salesmen were diligent about having

 farmers sign the EPA-required forms, Witherspoon was vague.
-"The dealers
+"The

 would have started getting the forms and would know we had them.
 We tried